 The collection of the Royal Commonwealth Society is catalogued entirely on a large card catalogue that came to the University Library with the collection itself in 1992.
 Many items are now already included in the online catalogues, but for those which cannot be located, readers will need to consult the card catalogue.
 For details, please see these guidelines.
 Members of staff in the Rare Books room can assist with identifying material and translating the card information into classmarks.

-The Library has an excellent collection of English auction catalogues relating to the sale of books and manuscripts, with extensive holdings of Sotheby's and Christie's catalogues back into the mid-nineteenth century, alongside catalogues of many of the major booksellers of the last century, though few appear in the online catalogue.
+The Library has an excellent collection of English auction catalogues relating to the sale of books and manuscripts, with extensive holdings of Sotheby's and Christie's catalogues back into the mid-nineteenth century, alongside catalogues of many of the major booksellers of the last century.
+Although few appear in the online catalogue, spreadsheets of these major auction houses' catalogues are now available online.
 A copy of the List of catalogues of English book sales, 1676-1900, now in the British Museum (1915) annotated with Cambridge holdings stands at B885.1.
 This includes many sales not specified elsewhere in the Library's catalogues.
 A. N. L. Munby's heavily annotated copy is at Munby.c.532.
-Lists of Christie's and Sotheby's catalogues received in the last thirty years, and Bloomsbury Book Auctions since 1978, are available from the Superintendents at the Staff Desk, as is a guide to the Sotheby's microfilm collection (1734-1970); the microfilms should be ordered in the West Room.
-Recent auction catalogues stand in the Room in the low cases by the glass partition; others will be fetched on completion of an order-slip.
+Lists of Christie's and Sotheby's catalogues received in the last thirty years, and Bloomsbury Book Auctions since 1978, are available from the Superintendents at the Staff Desk, as is a guide to the Sotheby's microfilm collection (1734-1970); the microfilms should be ordered in the Manuscripts Room.
 An annotated catalogue of the Munby collection can be ordered at the Staff Desk (classmark Munby.a.16).
 This collection includes circa 1000 English auction catalogues, 108 booksellers' catalogues and some 60 proposals and specimens, most of which are catalogued online.
 Some early foreign catalogues are entered in the Old Catalogues or online.
 Many of the sales catalogues held in the Library have not been listed in any catalogue or index, especially booksellers' catalogues.
 Readers looking for catalogues are therefore advised to ask the staff if they do not find them in the catalogues or the indexes above.